 It was the third time I was spending the summer on the French Riviera.
-I can’t believe I passed, again and again, the Esterel mountain range, half-way on the coast between Toulon and Nice, without ever stopping!
+I can’t believe I passed, again and again, the Esterel mountain range, as I was going diving in Nice from Toulon, without ever stopping!
 It only took a hike and a dive to make me fall for this Natura-2000 protected area of 15,000 ha famous for its red volcanic rocks.
 Needless to say that after 4 months locked down at my Parisian flat, space and nature was everything I was craving for.
 I couldn’t choose a better place among the limited options I had.

 The Esterel is a paradise for all outdoors lovers whether you are into scuba diving, free diving, hiking, biking or kayaking.
 To scuba dive in the Esterel, there are departure points from St Raphael to Mandelieu-la-Napoule.
 In a week of alternating scuba diving, hiking and snorkelling, I ran out of time as I kept finding more places to explore.
 So, I already know I have to go back!